 In April 2018, the Company initiated an at-the-market offering program (the "Preferred Series A ATM Program") pursuant to which it may offer through one or more sales agents and sell from time to time up to \$35 million of its Series A Preferred Stock at prices prevailing at the time, subject to volume and other regulatory limitations.
 The Preferred Series A ATM Program has no set expiration date and may be renewed or terminated by the Company at any time.
-During the three and six-month periods ended June 30, 2020, the Company did not issue any shares of Series A Preferred Stock under the Preferred Series A ATM Program.
-During the three-month period ended June 30, 2019, the Company issued and sold 13,949 shares of Series A Preferred Stock under the Preferred Series A ATM Program.
-The shares were sold at a weighted average price of \$25.80 per share for gross proceeds of approximately \$360,000 before fees of approximately \$6,000.
-During the six-month period ended June 30, 2019, the Company issued and sold 63,429 shares of Series A Preferred Stock under the Preferred Series A ATM Program.
+During the three and nine-month periods ended September 30, 2020 and the three-month period ended September 30, 2019, the Company issued and sold 63,429 shares of Series A Preferred Stock under the Preferred Series A ATM Program.
 The shares were sold at a weighted average price of \$25.21 per share for gross proceeds of approximately \$1.6 million before fees of approximately \$26,000.